KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-10-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 date: 2019-08-10
 ---
 <p>
-Since the canonical link function $\lambda=e^{f}$ may bring numerical issues, we introduce a good alternative link function $\lambda=\ln(1+e^{f})$ which could be stabler.
+Since the canonical link function $\lambda=e^{f}$ may bring numerical issues, we introduce a good alternative link function, that is, $\lambda=\ln(1+e^{f})$ which could be stabler.
 In this continued blog, we will talk about calculating the first derivatives and the second derivatives for this link, including the corresponding expectations.
 Also, fixed point method will be introduced.
 Aditionally, we'll talk about a little stochastic variational inference.
 </p>

 ### Deriving the formulae related to $\lambda=\ln(1+e^{f})$